 First, the tenant must break a rule in the lease, like not paying rent or having a pet they aren't allowed to have.
 Tenants may do many undesirable things, but if there is not a violation of the lease, the landlord cannot evict them for it.

 The legal eviction process begins when the landlord serves or gives the tenant a written notice under Wis.
 Stat.
 704.17 stating how the tenant has violated the lease.
 This may be a 5-day, 14-day or 30-day notice.
 This is not a court document and does not go in the court records at this point, only the landlord's files.
-It is a warning that the landlord may take the tenant to court if they don't move out or do what the notice asks them to, which will become part of the public record.
+It is a warning that the landlord may take the tenant to court if they don't move out or do what the notice asks them to.

 What are my options in the beginning?

 Many tenants mistakenly believe the landlord can kick them out when an eviction notice expires.
 This is not true!
 The only thing the landlord can do is file for an eviction hearing in court, where you will have a chance to fight the eviction and/or try to settle with the landlord.
 The fact that you went to court will now be on your public record, and so will the results of the case (eviction, dismissal, or stipulated dismissal).
 After getting an eviction notice, tenants can move out to avoid going to court, but they often have the chance to fix the problem and stay, without ever going to court.

 Types of Notices